corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 }
 ```

-That's polymorphism, we just put it in the trait system instead of in name resolution.
+That's polymorphism; we just put it in the trait system instead of in name resolution.

 ## Flexible argument types at home